Precocious (Early) Puberty

 Can precocious puberty be prevented?

-Most cases of early puberty cannot be prevented.
-Limiting your child’s exposure to reproductive hormones from outside sources may prevent precocious puberty.
-These sources may include estrogen or testosterone creams, lotions, or other medications.
+You can’t prevent most early puberty cases.
+Limiting your child’s exposure to reproductive hormones from outside sources may prevent it.
+These sources may include estrogen or testosterone creams, lotions or other medications.

 Outlook / Prognosis